 5. Non-invasive Prenatal Screening

 NIPT is performed after the 9th week of your pregnancy.
-The cost of the test starts from Rs.
-18000.
+The cost of the test starts at Rs.
+18,000.

 6. Early Ultrasound

 An ultrasound scan gives you a picture of your baby and also tells you how far along you are in your pregnancy.

 An ultrasound will be performed twice for a normal pregnancy – once at the beginning of your pregnancy and between the 18th and the 20th week to determine if your baby is growing properly.
 The cost of an ultrasounds starts from Rs.
 450 and varies as per the lab.

 A transvaginal scan examines the cervix, fallopian tubes, vagina, uterus and the ovaries.
 It can check for any abnormalities in the placenta, monitor foetal heartbeat, check for any abnormal bleeding, and check for any complications in the cervix.

 It is performed between the 6th and the 10th week of pregnancy and can cost over Rs.
 500.